stefems/rover-challenge/README.md

 The work you create here should be representative of code that we'd expect to receive from you if you were hired tomorrow.
 Our expectation is that you'll write production quality code including tests.

+While not required, we encourage you to to add a readme (or update the existing one) to help us understand your approach work and thought process...design choices, trade-offs, dependencies, etc.

 This is not a trick project, so if you have any questions, don't hesitate to ask.

 ## Rebuilding Profiles